getredash/website/src/pages/kb/user-guide/querying/query-parameters.md

 | Date Range                    | Yes                 |
 | Date and Time Range           | Yes                 |
 | Date and Time Range w/Seconds | Yes                 |

-**Can I use parameters in shared dashboards?**

-No. Dashboards that use query parameters can only be viewed by logged-in Redash users.

 {% callout info %}